krishauser/Klampt/Cpp/docs/Tutorials/Install-Linux.md

 - `pip install klampt`

-To run a visualization, you will need PyOpenGL and PyQt5, as well as some example programs:
+To run a visualization, you will need PyOpenGL and PyQt5 (or PyQt6), as well as some example programs:
 - `pip install PyOpenGL`
 - `pip install PyQt5`
-- `git clone http://github.com/krishauser/Klampt-examples` (this is needed to run example programs)
+- `git clone http://github.com/krishauser/Klampt-examples` (needed to run example programs)
-- `cd Klampt-examples/Python/demos`
+- `cd Klampt-examples/Python3/demos/control`
-- `python gl_vis.py`
+- `python simulated_mirobot.py`

-If your system has both Python 2 and Python 3 installed, the Python 3 versions are preferable.
-You may need to replace the commands above with `pip3` and `python3` instead.

-## Linux, from binaries

-Compiled binary packages are not available for Klampt 0.8.0+.

 ## Linux, from source (recommended)

 The following commands will install Klamp't onto your system from source.
 This will ensure that you have the latest updates.

-1. Make sure you have CMake, GLPK, and Qt5 on your system.
+1. Make sure you have CMake, GLPK, and Qt5+ on your system.
 On systems with apt-get, the following command will do the trick:

     ```
     sudo apt-get install g++ cmake git libglpk-dev python3-dev libxmu-dev libxi-dev qtbase5-dev